aws-samples/content-repository-with-multilingual-search/README.md

 ## Deployment

 The following steps will deploy two AWS CDK stacks into your AWS account:
-* content-repo-search-stack (blog-content-repo-search-stack.ts) creates the environment detailed in the figure above except for the SageMaker endpoint which you create in a separate step.
+* [content-repo-search-stack](/backend-cdk/lib/blog-content-repo-search-stack.ts) creates the environment detailed in the figure above except for the SageMaker endpoint which you create in a [separate step](#creation-of-sagemaker-endpoint).
-* demo-data-stack (userpool-demo-data-stack.ts) deploys sample users, groups, and role mappings.
+* [demo-data-stack](/backend-cdk/lib/userpool-demo-data-stack.ts) deploys sample users, groups, and role mappings.

 Clone the project git repository:
 ```bash